-What if I receive an incomplete (INC) for a course, how will it affect my eligibility and overall average?
+What if a student receives an incomplete (INC) for a course, how will it affect the student's eligibility and overall average?

 An incomplete (INC) is calculated as a 50%.
-Students are encouraged to take advantage of academic assistance and meet with his or her teacher to complete all work before the end of the marking period.
-If an INC is given, students will have 5 weeks to complete the work required to receive the appropriate grade in place of the incomplete.
-A student can come off the ineligible list PRIOR to a 5 week progress report only if the incomplete is due to medical reasons or school related issues due to administrative decisions.
+Students are encouraged to take advantage of academic assistance and meet with their teacher to complete all work before the end of the marking period.
+If an INC is given, students will have five weeks to complete the work required to receive the appropriate grade in place of the incomplete.
+A student can come off the ineligible list PRIOR to a five week progress report only if the incomplete is due to medical reasons or school related issues due to administrative decisions.

-What academic avenues will be available to assist with improving my overall average?
+What academic avenues will be available to assist with improving a student's overall average?

-A student may take advantage of academic assistance at the Academic Tables or meet with his or her teachers when their schedule permits.
+• A student may take advantage of academic assistance at learning blocks or meet with their teachers when schedules permit.

-Additional Expectations:
+Additional Expectations